anniehoogendoorn/pizza-price-calculator/README.md

 ##Technologies Used

-JavaScript, Jquery, HTML, CSS and Bootstrap.
+JavaScript, jQuery, HTML, Bootstrap and CSS.

 ###Legal